astropy/astropy-APEs/APE24.rst

 `pyOpenSci software peer review <https://www.pyopensci.org/software-peer-review/about/intro.html>`_ (hereafter, pyOpenSci).
-Between the two, while JOSS has existed longer, pyOpenSci is more closely aligned with what we already do in Affiliated.
+Between the two, while JOSS has existed longer, pyOpenSci is more closely aligned with what we already do with Astropy Affiliated Packages.
 This APE overhauls our existing Affiliated process to partner with pyOpenSci in order to share resources and gain wider exposure.

 .. _Astropy Affiliated Packages: https://www.astropy.org/affiliated/#affiliated-packages